kadojs/kado/doc/Archive.md

 * Automatic file name validation will not be performed.
 See `validateFileName()`.

 `validateEntrySizes` is the default and ensures that an entry's reported uncompressed size matches its actual uncompressed size.
-This check happens as early as possible, which is either before emitting each `"entry"` event (for entries with no compression), or during the `readStream` piping after calling `openReadStream()`.
+This check happens as early as possible, which is either before emitting each `entry` event (for entries with no compression), or during the `readStream` piping after calling `openReadStream()`.
 See `openReadStream()` for more information on defending against zip bomb attacks.